dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 The following changes were made:

-* the global text color has been set to a dark gray (instead of black)
+* the global text colour has been set to a dark gray (instead of black)
 * the `body` element's `margin` has been set to 0 (to remove the default margins around the whole page)
 * the links in the footer are coloured grey and a subtle hover over effect added
 * the controls container padding has been tweaked to bring the menu and legend in a bit